-SCU14M condensing units use R410A which is an ozone friendly HFC refrigerant.
+SCU12M condensing units use R410A which is an ozonefriendly HFC refrigerant.
 This unit must be installed with a matching indoor coil and line set.
-SCU14M units are designed for use in expansion valve systems only.
-They are not designed to be used with other refrigerant flow control devices.
-An expansion valve and filter drier approved for use with 410A have been shipped with the unit.
+SCU12M units are designed for use in expansion valve (TXV) and fixed orifice systems.
+The orifice is shipped with the unit while the TXV expansion valve must be ordered separately from the manufacturer.
+A filter drier approved for use with 410A has been shipped with the unit.
 These components must be installed prior to unit operation.